 Background on My Interests

-When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio I started dreaming about my first deer rifle.
+When Johnson was president, the nightly news on our black and white TV was focused on the war in South East Asia, Westerns were on all three TV channels, we had a party line on the phone, and I was learning songs by the Kingston Trio, and I started dreaming about my first deer rifle.
 I had many years to refine my search, and my first deer rifle I made.
-I started shooting with my dad before I was a preteen a bolt action Remington Scoremaster Mod.
+I started shooting with my dad before I was a preteen. a bolt action Remington Scoremaster Mod.
 511 .22 LR that had hunted paper, tin cans, squirrel, rabbit and a couple of raccoons.
 I also had a single barrel break action 20 gauge Winchester which was the reason I had 3 worn spots in my back pocket as a kid.
 At age 9 I was dreaming of hunting deer from horseback with my 1892 Winchester chambered in 44-40 like Chuck Connors as rancher Lucas McCain carried in the TV western The Rifleman.
 The westerns and the guns of the west are what first got me interested in history.

-In junior high, I was into wood carving and the father of a friend of mine saw my work and asked me If I could make a stock for a muzzleloading fowling piece, it was not a replica but a gun that had been hidden in a barn during the Mexican American war and for whatever reason was forgotten until Nixion was in the White House.
+In junior high, I was into wood carving and the father of a friend of mine saw my work and asked me If I could make a stock for a muzzleloading fowling-piece, it was not a replica but a gun that had been hidden in a barn during the Mexican American war and for whatever reason was forgotten until Nixion was in the White House.
 But that is a different musing.
-The point is that guns not only taught me transferable skills, but the late Jackie Taylor, the owner of the Flintlock gun shop in Anaheim California, took an interest in me and my work and offered me a job in her gun shop when I was a preteen.
-That gun shop only sold and worked on muzzle loaders primarily guns from the years of the fur trade.
-In high school, I also started working for a gun shop that focused on the single action revolvers of the old west, later I worked with a gunsmith that made custom hunting rifles.
+The point is that guns not only taught me transferable skills but the late Jackie Taylor, the owner of the Flintlock gun shop in Anaheim California, took an interest in me and my work and offered me a job in her gun shop when I was a preteen.
+That gun shop only sold and worked on muzzleloaders primarily guns from the years of the fur trade.
+In high school, I also started working for a gun shop that focused on the single-action revolvers of the old west, later I worked with a gunsmith that made custom hunting rifles.
 Over the years I’ve had many fine mentors and continued this well into my college years.

-When I was deciding on my own perfect deer rifle I heard many parents come into the shop and ask, “What deer rifle should I get my kid?”
+When I was deciding on my perfect deer rifle I heard many parents come into the shop and ask, “What deer rifle should I get my kid?”
 That discussion topic I heard jawed on for many hours in the shop over coffee and donuts by those of various backgrounds, skill levels, and experience.
 Some were regulars others were in once and never seen again.
-Some definitely had ridged opinions mostly from those that were more “Hat than cowboy.”
+Some had ridged opinions mostly from those that were more “Hat than cowboy.”
 Over those years I met boys and girls in their teens and as young adults that had scars from scopes you could see through their eyebrows and teeth knocked that learned the hard way about recoil.

 Because of my work at the gunshops, I was lucky before I could drive I was taking various rifles to the range to test fire after being worked on at the shop and being accompanied by experienced mentors.

 The gunsmiths I was working under that made custom rifles and encouraged me to build a deer/elk rifle.
-It was to be my 3-dimensional resume to help me in getting my own commissions.
+It was to be my 3-dimensional resume to help me with getting my commissions.
 When my peers were customizing their cars I started acquiring the parts and selected a beautiful piece of figured maple for my deer rifle.
-I knew exactly what I wanted, I even had the checkering patterns and the inlays made hanging on the wall behind my work bench along with a photo of a Weatherby rifle I was going to copy.
-I had the 98 Mouser action, Timney trigger, Leopold scope, the lineman mounts, the Pachmayr recoil pad all in boxes from Brownell at the end of my work bench.
+I knew exactly what I wanted, I even had the checkering patterns and the inlays made hanging on the wall behind my workbench along with a photo of a Weatherby rifle I was going to copy.
+I had the 98 Mouser action, Timney trigger, Leopold scope, the lineman mounts, the Pachmayr recoil pad all in boxes from Brownell at the end of my workbench.
 I knew it was going to have a Douglas Supreme barrel.
 Yep, I knew exactly what I wanted but I was still in doubt as to what it was going to be chambered for.
 The shop that was going to do the machine work called the shop I was working in to say they had time to start on my Mauser and I needed to make a decision.
 I had to make the decision and that high school kid wanted the best rifle from varmint hunting through elk and I was learning a lot, and it was the answers to the questions that the parents ask.